 What are the advantages and disadvantages of common stocks?

-Advantages of common stocks
+Advantages of issuing common stock:

-Disadvantages of common stocks
+Disadvantages of issuing common stock:

 How do you allocate stock?

 Note that the issuance of supervoting or Series FF preferred can add complexity to the incorporation and ongoing management of the corporation.
 That highlights the importance of obtaining legal and tax advice in deciding whether these and other types of shares are worth the time and cost of establishing them.

 Disclaimer: LTSE is neither a law firm nor provides legal advice.
 Before making decisions on matters covered by this post, readers should consult their legal adviser.